willgraham0/gradient_descent/README.md

 Normal distribution and a Linear function (or simply, a line).
 Both of these functions have two variables that can be manipulated in order to attempt to 'fit' the output of the functions onto some existing data.
+These variables are _sig_ (standard deviation) and _mu_ (average) for the Normal distribution and _m_ (gradient) and _c_ (y-intercept) for a line.

-Our input data will be a vector
+Our input data will be a vector of length 10 starting at -5 and ending at 5.

+We will create existing answers (or truths) using the functions, the input data and values of _sig_ and _mu_ or _m_ and _c_.
+It is these values of the variables that we expect our gradient descent algorithm to converge towards from some initial values of _sig_ and _mu_ or _m_ and _c_.

+The number of iterations and the learning rate are two further parameters that will affect the success of the gradient descent and their effects will be discussed.

 ### Normal Distribution